bitboxer/bitboxer.de/_posts/2015-01-04-31-31c3-retrospective.md

 Thanks to the rubytown we finally released the new design for [hacken.in](http://hacken.in)!
 Besides that I also participated in a Podcast joint venture you can listen to [here](http://geekstammtisch.de/#GST036).

-There where way too much things going on during the conference and I could only watch a handful of talks.
+There were way too much things going on during the conference and I could only watch a handful of talks.
 But luckily all talks have been recorded and are available online.
 Here is my list of talks I would recommend to watch: